-My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.
-But let patience have its perfect work, that you may be perfect and complete, lacking nothing.
-(James 1:2-4) In this you greatly rejoice, though now for a little while, if need be, you have been grieved by various trials.
+s you greatly rejoice, though now for a little while, if need be, you have been ed by various trials.
 (1 Peter 1:6)

 Love Never Fails

 Finally, 1 Corinthians 13:8 says, "Love never fails."
 God loves us first, when we realize and receive that, then we can love both Him and others.
 This takes us back to the idea of our foundation, our intimacy with God.
 If we put Him first, look to Him every day for guidance, and desire to do His will, God will give us the grace and power we need to succeed.